Automated Table Reproduction via Code Generation: Evaluation

 \subsubsection{Metrics}

 To evaluate effectiveness (RQs~1 and~3), we classify the scripts submitted by the baselines and \approach{} into six categories, following the classification introduced in Section~\ref{s:judge}.
-For the three categories where the results of the submitted script fail to match the expected result, we automatically classify them based on the execution outputs (Section~\ref{s:judge_execution}).
-For the three categories where the results of the submitted script match the expected result, we manually classify the reproduction method (Section~\ref{s:judge_llm}).
+For the three failure categories, we automatically classify them based on the execution outputs.
+For the three success categories, i.e., where the results of the submitted script match the expected result, we manually classify the reproduction method.
+The manual classification is primarily performed by the first author, with repeated discussions with another, senior author to ensure consistency and to resolve ambiguous cases.
 As a single metric of overall effectiveness, we report the sum of full reproduction scripts and last-mile reproduction scripts generated by each approach, which we consider successful reproduction.